Employer of Record

 Employee Benefits in Saudi Arabia

-Employee benefits in Saudi Arabia typically include health insurance, annual leave, paid public holidays (including religious holidays), and end-of-service benefits as mandated by the Labor Law.
+Employee benefits in Saudi Arabia typically include health insurance where required, annual leave, paid public holidays, and end-of-service benefits as mandated by the Labor Law.
 Additional benefits may vary based on the employer and industry.

 Health Insurance

-Health insurance in Saudi Arabia is obligatory for expatriate workers, encompassing medical costs and treatments as per regulations by the Council of Cooperative Health Insurance (CCHI), ensuring access to essential healthcare services while adhering to the country’s legal framework.
+Health insurance in Saudi Arabia is compulsory for expatriate workers and is linked to the cooperative health insurance framework, ensuring access to regulated healthcare services while adhering to the country’s legal framework.

 Unemployment Insurance